-In the link below you can see the video as uploaded by the Tate (now with nearly 100,000 views.)
+In the link below you can see the video as uploaded by the Tate (now with over 125,000 views.)

 Please consider making a tax-deductible donation to help us complete the film.
 For details about perks for contributions (including which ones are eligible for film credits) please click on "Sponsorship Levels" (in the blue circle in the upper right hand corner.)
 To make a donation please click on "Make a quick tax-deductible donation."